Hollywood, La-La-Land founded in the heart of City of Angels…

 BUT, In Old California, an earlier film directed by D.W.Griffith had been filmed entirely in the village of Hollywood in 1910, before its merger with L.A.

-So, The First Film of Hollywood is “In Old California”
+So, In conclusion, The First Film of Hollywood is “In Old California”

 In 1911, New Jersey based Centaur Company built The First Motion Picture Studio in Hollywood.
-The studio constructed at 6121 Sunset Boulevard was named as Nestor Company.
+The studio constructed at 6121 Sunset Boulevard with the name Nestor Company.
 The first Hollywood Studio then shot its first film on 26th October 1911.

 Later, movie studio began to pile up in Hollywood sector.
-Some major film studios like Warner Bros., Paramount, RKO and Columbia along with minor film companies and rental studios were built in Hollywood.
-Hollywood became the 5th Largest Industry in America.
+Also, Some major film studios started, like Warner Bros., Paramount, RKO and Columbia along with minor film companies and rental studios.
+Furthermore, Hollywood became the 5th Largest Industry in America.

 Today, Hollywood produces nearly 500 films every year.
 The income from these film amounts up to $12 billion dollars.